syakimov/docker/03_docker_file.md

 It is recommended to use aggregation of `RUN` cmd `&&` -> docker commits container on each run which is useless

+Cannot mount volumes from host
+VOLUME /myvol
+VOLUME ["myvol1", "myvol2"]

 ENTRYPOINT -> always run on docker execute
 ENTRYPOINT ["ping"]

+EXPOSE 80 443